adequatica/adequatica.github.io/_posts/2022-10-19-many-ways-to-speed-up-autotests.md

 12. Authorize from cache;
 13. Hardcode precondition data.

+> _Disclaimer: some statements may seem controversial or not be provided with references, but they reflect only the author’s experience as a test automation engineer._

+The covered techniques are primarily fit for [JavaScript/TypeScript test frameworks](https://adequatica.github.io/2022/09/23/selection-criteria-of-javascript-test-framework.html), but they can also take into account another stack.

 ---

-The covered ways are mostly fit for [JavaScript/TypeScript test frameworks](https://adequatica.github.io/2022/09/23/selection-criteria-of-javascript-test-framework.html), but also can take into account another stack.

 ## 1. Parallelisation